Zdanc32/movie-api/README.md

 <h2>Install</h2>
 If you want try to add something more to this service, you can download on you PC or Laptop and build this project. <br>
-But you have to install some programs.
+But you have to install some programs. <br>
 * composer https://getcomposer.org/download/
 * MySql https://dev.mysql.com/downloads/installer/
 * Symfony https://symfony.com/doc/current/setup.html